FPGAwars/icestudio/README.md

 ## User

 Download the [latest release](https://github.com/bqlabs/icestudio/releases), unpack the tarball and execute Icestudio.
+Also, you can test these [examples](https://github.com/bqlabs/icestudio/tree/develop/examples).

 ## Development